photonxp/bflib/README.md

 # bflib
-bash lib for personal usage
+bash lib for personal usage and backup